solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

 ## Overview

 Following the addition of FPS to project dependencies, the subsequent step involves creating the initial Proposal contract.
-This example serves as a guide for drafting a proposal to deploy new instances of `Vault.sol` and `Token`, whitelist `Token` on `Vault`, approve and deposit all tokens into `Vault`.
-These contracts can be found in the fps-example-repo [mocks](https://github.com/solidity-labs-io/fps-example-repo/tree/main/src/mocks).
-Clone the [fps-example-repo](https://github.com/solidity-labs-io/fps-example-repo/) repo before continuing the tutorial.
+This example serves as a guide for drafting a proposal for Governor Bravo contract.

-This proposal entails transferring ownership of both contracts to Governor Bravo's timelock, alongside whitelisting the token, minting tokens to the timelock, and depositing tokens into the vault.

 ## Proposal Contract